nasa/fprime/docs/HowTo/develop-fprime-libraries.md

-# How-To: Develop and F´ Library
+# How-To: Develop an F´ Library

 This guide will walk you through the structure and best practices in developing an F´ library.
 F´ libraries are used to share modules (components, ports, topologies, etc.), toolchains, and platforms between F´ projects.
 These libraries help with code reuse between projects by enabling direct sharing of F´ software.